openeduhub/oeh-search-elasticsearch-relay/README.md

 # ElasticSearch Relay

-A server to relay queries of the frontend to ElasticSearch.
+A server to relay queries of the Open Edu Hub frontend to ElasticSearch.

 The relay provides a custom API that is tailored to the needs of the frontend.
 It converts requests to ElasticSearch queries, sends the queries to ElasticSearch and processes the results to a form